 One thing we need to stay one step ahead of these days, is scams.
 These exist in a multitude of variations and have often made millions, maybe billions of dollars overall around the world.
 Unfortunately, the victims of these scams have unknowingly become victims and now have to deal with the financial aftermath.
 It’s important to know what kind of scams exist, so you don’t become a victim yourself at some point down the line.
 Many scams aim towards anyone and typically fool pretty much everyone.
 And it’s usually the older people or completely unaware individuals, that fall victim to this type of scam.

 There are even some of them that are tailored to target a specific group of people.
 In this example, we will take a look at scholarship scams.
 This is used to target younger individuals who are in the process of going to college or graduate school.
-Young people are often targeted for scams because the scammers themselves will assume that these people won’t know any better.
+Young people are often targeted for scams because the scammers themselves will assume that these particular individuals won’t know any better.

 How Do Scholarships Actually Work?:

-To begin, we’re going to set the stage with how the actual scholarship process works.
+To begin, we’re going to set the stage with how the scholarship process actually works.
 Scholarships are awarded through various methods.
 The common method is when a student applies for a scholarship.
 They apply for this scholarship if they meet certain guidelines or requirements.